 Do I Have Any Responsibilities?

-If you own or use a septic tank, the quality of the discharge and its impact on the environment are your responsibility.
-You may be held accountable for any pollution caused by your septic tank.
+If you own, use, or are thinking of getting a septic tank installed, the quality of the discharge and its impact on the environment is your responsibility.
+You may be held accountable for any pollution caused by your sewage system.
 You are also responsible for ensuring that: